-2023-003: Material weakness and material noncompliance - There were instances identified where the Academy was not in compliance with laws and regulations.
+2023-003: Material Weakness and Material Noncompliance - There were instances identified where the Academy was not in compliance with laws and regulations.
 State School Aid Act MCL 388.1718 requires that annual audits be submitted by November 1 to the Michigan Department of Education.
+Finally, the Academy was in violation of the Uniform Budgeting and Accounting Act in that there was a deviation from the amended budget.